ArthurLCW/CodeResponseSurveyWebsite/README.md

 1. NPM, preferred version: 8.5.0
 2. JavaScript, preferred version: v16.14.2
 3. git
-4. A firebase account with access to the Realtime Database.
+4. A Firebase account with access to the Realtime Database.
 5. A Rapid API account with access to Judge0 CE API.

 ## Setup